Skip to content

 Apurímac Abancay Andean landscapes and deep valleys

-Callao Callao Port, special status and metropolitan area of Lima
+Callao Callao Port, airport, and special status in the Lima metropolitan area

 Huánuco Huánuco Transition between Andes and Amazon

-Lima Huacho Coastal region outside the capital Lima
+Lima Huacho Coastal region outside the capital province of Lima

 Tacna Tacna Border region with Chile and culture of remembrance